apache/datafusion/docs/source/user-guide/example-usage.md

 ## Add DataFusion latest codebase as a dependency

-Cargo supports adding dependency directly from Github which allows to test out latest DataFusion codebase without waiting the code to be released according to the [DataFusion release schedule](https://github.com/apache/arrow-datafusion/blob/main/dev/release/README.md#release-process)
+Cargo supports adding dependency directly from Github which allows testing out latest DataFusion codebase without waiting the code to be released to crates.io according to the [DataFusion release schedule](https://github.com/apache/arrow-datafusion/blob/main/dev/release/README.md#release-process)

 ```toml